alowayed/coding-problems/bridge-building/README.md

 o B o B o
 ```

 The bridge still does not connect both sides.
-So we allow the building to continue placing 4 more pieces:
+So we allow the builder to continue placing 3 more pieces:

 ```
 0 1 2 3 4